 When you think of spring cleaning, tossing out old clothes and scrubbing away the dust bunnies from under your bed is what generally comes to mind, right?
-While the typical spring cleaning criteria are definitely a must, ridding your vanity of old makeup and restocking what you love is just as important, too!
+While the typical spring cleaning criteria is definitely a must, ridding your vanity of old makeup and restocking what you love is just as important, too!

 Let’s be honest, for every brush, palette, and lipstick you actively use, there’s probably a dozen other beauty products collecting dust that date back farther than you’d like to admit.In fact, a survey of 4,000 women by Poshly revealed the average woman owns about 40 makeup products, of which only five are used regularly.